-Brian Skrudland (Peace River, AB) grew up playing his minor hockey in Saskatoon, which lead him to play for the hometown Saskatoon Blades of the Western Hockey League.
+Brian Skrudland grew up playing his minor hockey in Saskatoon, which lead him to play for the hometown Saskatoon Blades of the Western Hockey League.
 After competing for three seasons in the blue and yellow, Skrudland finished his Junior career with 192 points.

 Despite a strong Junior career, Skrudland went undrafted in 1983 but would join the Nova Scotia Voyageurs of the American Hockey League.
-After one year, the Voyageurs would relocate to Sherbrooke, Quebec, and in their inaugural year, would win the Calder Cup as Playoff champions in 1985.
-During the playoffs, Skrudland picked up 17 points in 17 games on route to claiming the Jack A. Butterfield Trophy as the Playoffs Most Valuable Player.
+After one year, the Voyageurs would relocate to Sherbrooke, Que., and in their inaugural year, would win the Calder Cup in 1985.
+During the playoffs, Skrudland picked up 17 points in 17 games on route to claiming the Jack A. Butterfield Trophy as the playoffs' Most Valuable Player.